virtualanup/tsh/README.md

     make

-That's it.
 The project executeable is /build/tsh

 TSH supports multiple commands and pipes.
+Command history is saved in ~/.tsh_history file.